-These light summer lobster rolls are very quick and easy to make, and come together in just as little as 20 mins.
+These light summer lobster rolls are very quick and easy to make, and come together in just as little as 20 minutes.

 Start by steaming the lobster tails, in the meantime blanch the sweetcorn and peas and grill the buns.

 Then, all you have to do is mix together the lobster meat with the veggies, sour cream and greek yogurt , some lemon juice and zest, chopped cilantro and chili.

 If you do, make sure to comment here below.
 Don’t forget to snap a picture, tag it #thepetitecook and share it with me and all your friends on Instagram!

 Summer Lobster Rolls

-- 2 frozen lobster tails
+- 2 lobster tails

-- 100 gr / 3.5oz frozen garden peas
+- 100 g frozen peas

-- 2 spring onions finely chopped
+- 2 spring onions, finely chopped

-- 125 gr / 4oz light sour cream
+- 125 g light sour cream

-- 100 gr / 3.5oz thick greek yogurt
+- 100 g greek yogurt

-- juice and zest of 1/2 lemon
+- juice and zest of ½ lemon

-- 1/2 red chilli pepper finely minced
+- ½ red chilli pepper, finely minced

-- a bunch of cilantro finely chopped
+- a bunch of cilantro, finely chopped

-- 3-4 hot dog buns
+- 4 hot dog buns

-- extra-virgin olive oil for brushing
+- 1 tablespoon extra-virgin olive oil, for brushing

 - sea salt and black pepper